-The examples of data models laid out here are not necessarily right for your application.
-This section is designed to illustrate some common approaches to thinking about and implementing data models in Riak that fit certain high-level, common application patterns.
-How you structure your app to run on Riak should take into account the unique needs of your application, including access patterns such as read/write distribution, latency differences between various operations, use of Riak features including MapReduce, Search and secondary indexes, and more.
-This guide is only meant to be illustrative.
+How you structure your application to run on Riak should take into account the unique needs of your use case, including access patterns such as read/write distribution, latency differences between various operations, use of Riak features including Data Types, MapReduce, Search, secondary indexes (2i) and more.
+This guide is intended to be illustrative only.

 High Read/Write, Simple Applications